cmu-delphi/covidcast-modeling/indicators_smoother/README.md

 ## Solution Outline

 I implemented a smoother called the Savitzky-Golay filter, which generalizes the existing methods in a utility.
 It works by fitting a polynomial to a local window in the data weighing more recent data more heavily.
-The implementation is also fast because the regression takes place on a fixed-length, regularly-spaced grid.
+This generalization is fast because the regression takes place on a fixed-length, regularly-spaced grid and gives more flexibility to the smoothing.

 ## Results